 - Install aerators on the roof to ensure good air circulation in the attic (ventilation).

-The first condition relates toinsulating and the vapor barrier: by properly insulating the existing attic, snow accumulation is encouraged, because the heat in the house is prevented from melting the snow on the roof.
-The roof structure must be calculated to support this excess weight.
-Before having the roof insulated, it is therefore essential to have its structure calculated by an engineer, so that he can propose the appropriate solution in order to obtain the necessary structural resistance, particularly with the heavy ice load in recent years.
-Insulation should be installed - between the ceiling joists - to prevent warm air from the building leaking into the attic.
-Additional insulation can be injected, over the joists, to achieve an adequate insulation factor.
-However, the insulation must leave a free space for ventilation so as not to impede the circulation of air under the roof.
-This will prevent condensation and avoid rotting problems;
+The first condition relates toinsulating and to the vapor barrier: by insulating the existing attic adequately, it then favors the accumulation of snow, because it prevents the heat of the house from melting the snow on the roof.
+The roof structure must be calculated to support this extra weight.
+Before insulating the roof, it is therefore essential to have its structure calculated, by an engineer, so that it offers the appropriate solution in order to obtain the necessary structural resistance, particularly with the significant ice load in recent years.
+Insulation should be installed - between ceiling joists - to prevent warm building air from leaking into the attic.
+Additional insulation can be injected over the joists to achieve an adequate insulation factor.
+However, the insulation must leave a free ventilation space so as not to obstruct the air circulation under the roof.
+Thus, there will be no condensation and avoid rot problems;